smcintosh/smcintosh.github.io/_posts/2016-05-18-revisiting-code-ownership-and-its-relationship-with-software-quality-in-the-scope-of-modern-code-review.markdown

 layout: post
 date:  2016-05-18 00:00:00
 type: "confpaper"
-title: "Revisiting Code Ownership and Its Relationship with Software Quality in the Scope of Modern Code Review"
+title: "Revisiting Code Ownership and its Relationship with Software Quality in the Scope of Modern Code Review"
 authors:
 - Patanamon Thongtanunam
 - Shane McIntosh